 Not only is this far more efficient, but it also ensures the consistency we were talking about.
 You don’t need to worry about whether you’ll post on time each week.
 It’s already done.
 Not only that, you can schedule it for the best possible day and time instead of being reactive and posting haphazardly as and when you get around to it.

-Batching makes the filming process a million times easier if you’re creating video versions of your blogs (which I highly recommend from an SEO perspective).
+Having an annual content plan and batching makes the filming process a million times easier if you’re creating video versions of your blogs (which I highly recommend from an SEO perspective).
 There’s no need to tackle the equipment setup and editing process every week.

 #4 Plug And Play Optimisation